Zeeeepa/xyops/LONGEVITY.md

 #### 6d.
 Sustainability
 - Commercial offerings (such as xyOps Cloud) are operated independently of the open-source project and will never influence licensing or feature access.
 - Funding and sponsorship opportunities will be used solely to support ongoing development, maintenance, and community growth.
-- PixlCore’s future products and services will always complement, not compete with, xyOps.
+- PixlCore's future products and services will always complement, not compete with, xyOps.
 We will never develop or promote a closed-source or proprietary alternative to the xyOps platform.

 ### 7. Closing Words
 This pledge is not a marketing statement.
 It is a permanent promise of trust between PixlCore and the developer community.